 Everyone who loves to camp also loves learning more about nature and Sleepy Hollow State Park has programs for all ages.
 Both adults and the little ones will enjoy learning what types of animals are in the woods around them.
 Find out how to identify animal tracks, dangerous plants like poison ivy, or the best way to spot wildlife in the woods.
 From craft activities to hiking the trails, you and the kiddos will have a blast checking out the flora and fauna of Sleepy Hollow.

 Visit Lake Ovid, a no-wake lake, and take a canoe or kayak out on the water to see the park from a different perspective.
 Visitors can rent canoes and kayaks from the campground office during the summer season.
 If boating isn't your thing, but you love to fish, then take your poles to one of the four fishing piers and try and catch some of the lake’s resident fish.
-The lake’s fish species include large and smallmouth bass, pike, sunfish, rock bass, bullheads, catfish, and bluegill.
-Visitors over the age of 17 must have a valid fishing license to fish
+The lake’s fish species include several types of bass, pike, sunfish, bluegill, and catfish.
+Anyone over the age of 14 must have a valid fishing Michigan license to fish.

 Summertime in Michigan is often associated with beaches and waterfront activities.
 Bring your beach towels, sunscreen, and water toys so you can cool off in the 412-acre Lake Ovid.
 Or if getting in the water isn’t your thing, enjoy the lake from the tree-lined shore.
 You can toss around a frisbee or beach ball or help the kids build a sandcastle.
 The swim beach, located close to the campground, has a large parking area, modern restrooms, picnic shelters, and a beach house.